kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 2024.1.21 - Found in the lost folder in the underground laboratory.
 Dusty, seems like they haven't been used in years.
 No more waiting, time to shine once again, Classic Tabs are back.

+2024.7.3 - Classic TankTrouble UI make a return into BETA!
+Already sounds interesting?
+Go!
+Install the extension and see how does Tank Trouble look like now.
+Warning!
+You will be amazed.